ielemson/codewit-attendance/README.md

 "Person wey follow Instructions, no fit lost!"

-If you are reading this, you have successfully a githuber!!!
+If you are reading this, you are successfully a githuber!!!

 ## Kindly follow the Instructions: